-We use the Nelson Handwriting scheme which starts in EYFS where children start to learn letter formation and builds to ensure that pupils have a cursive, fluent and neat joined handwriting style by the end of Key Stage 2.
-The correct pencil grip and writing position are taught in KS1 and pencil grips are provided to children of all ages as necessary.
+We use the Twinkl handwriting resources which offers progression as well as familiarity to the phonics scheme.
+The correct pencil grip and writing position are taught in Reception and KS1 and pencil grips are provided to children of all ages as necessary.
 Specific intervention is provided of all ages who are identified as struggling with their handwriting.